-Prior to July 2, 2015, primarily all of our common stock was owned by Berkshire Hathaway Inc. ("Berkshire Hathaway") and 3G Global Food Holdings, LP ("3G Global Food Holdings", and together with its affiliates, "3G Capital") following their acquisition of H.J.
-Heinz Company on June 7, 2013.
-On July 2, 2015, through a series of transactions, we consummated the merger of Kraft Foods Group, Inc. ("Kraft") with and into a wholly owned subsidiary of H.J.
+In July 2015, through a series of transactions, we consummated the merger of Kraft Foods Group, Inc. ("Kraft") with and into a wholly owned subsidiary of H.J.
 Heinz Holding Corporation ("Heinz") (the "2015 Merger").
-At the closing of the 2015 Merger, Heinz was renamed The Kraft Heinz Company and all outstanding shares of Kraft common stock (other than deferred shares and restricted shares) were converted into the right to receive, on a one-for-one basis, shares of Kraft Heinz common stock.
-Following the 2015 Merger, we became a public company listed on The NASDAQ Global Select Market ("NASDAQ").
-Berkshire Hathaway and 3G Capital continue to hold a majority of our outstanding shares.
+Prior to the 2015 Merger, Heinz common stock was owned primarily by Berkshire Hathaway Inc. ("Berkshire Hathaway") and 3G Global Food Holdings, LP ("3G Global Food Holdings" and together with its affiliates, "3G Capital") following their acquisition of H. J. Heinz Company in 2013.
+At the closing of the 2015 Merger, Heinz was renamed The Kraft Heinz Company.
+Berkshire Hathaway and 3G Capital continue to hold a significant portion of our outstanding shares.
 See "Ownership of Equity Securities" for further information about their respective stock ownership.